Why Dallas needs more wireless infrastructure.

 Fast, reliable wireless connectivity is essential to nearly every facet of life in Dallas, and it’s particularly important for public safety—80 percent of all emergency calls to police, firefighters and first responders now originate on mobile devices.
 Every day, the city’s demand for mobile data seems to grow exponentially, placing a crushing burden on the existing wireless infrastructure.
 Small cell solutions, or “small cells,” can help expand network coverage, complementing Dallas' existing cell towers and other wireless infrastructure.

-Better yet, small cells are designed to be inconspicuously installed on right of way infrastructure such as street signs, utility poles and streetlights—meaning they can blend seamlessly into their surroundings and preserve the aesthetics of the urban landscape in and around Dallas.
-In other words, they’re an ideal way to improve wireless carrier service while keeping the bold yet welcoming character of the city intact.
+Since small cells often are inconspicuously installed on right of way infrastructure like street signs, utility poles, and streetlights, they blend into their surroundings and preserve the aesthetics of their environment.
+Working in partnership with city staff, we plan to enable improved wireless carrier service while keeping Dallas’s character intact.

 About Crown Castle